noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 ## The Simple Paxos

-The Simple Paxos algorithm is the most simple implementation of the Paxos family algorithms.
+The Simple Paxos algorithm is the most simple implementation of the Paxos Protocol family.
 As presented by Leslie Lamport on the [The Part-Time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) and [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf), the idea of the Simple Paxos is simple: